IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://kiseijuu.fandom.com/wiki/Migi" target="_blank">Migi</a>

+>“Those who forgive themselves, and are able to accept their true nature...They are the strong ones!”

 >“...People live their lives bound by what they accept as correct and true… that is how they define reality.
 But what does it mean to be correct or true?
 Merely vague concepts… their reality may all be an illusion.”